ibm-cloud-docs/cis/cli/cli-domain-settings.md

                                "websockets":
                                    Allow WebSockets connections to your origin server.

-   `-i value, --instance value`  Instance name.
+   `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.

-   `-o value, --output value`    Specify output format, only JSON is supported now.
+   `--output FORMAT`    Specify output format, only JSON is supported now.

-**Output**
-  * ID
-  * Value
-  * Modified On
-  * Editable

 ## Update domain-settings